rimwaka/My-Daily-Activities-Record/README.md

 # My-Daily-Activities-Record
-This is a repository highlighting my daily involvements through the day.
+This repository highlights my daily activities throughout the day.

+Every day, we have choices to make.
+I choose to put my activities down.
+The highlight will include the date, a brief description, and a SWOT Analysis.